adjust/cordova_sdk/README.md

 This is the Cordova SDK of Adjust™.
 You can read more about Adjust™ at [adjust.com].

 N.B.
-At the moment, SDK 4.12.2 for Cordova supports Android platform version `4.0.0 and higher` and iOS platform version `3.0.0 and higher`.
+At the moment, SDK 4.12.2 for Cordova supports Android platform version `from 4.0.0 until 6.4.0` (more information about newer Android platforms can be found in [here](#cordova-android7.0.0)) and iOS platform version `3.0.0 and higher`.
 Windows platform is **not supported** at the moment.

 ## Table of contents